IHE Delft Institute for Water Education

 IHE Delft Institute for Water Education is the largest international graduate water education facility in the world and is based in Delft, Netherlands.
-Delft is a world renowned knowledge centre on water infrastructure, technology and sciences, and attracts high-level students and scientists from around the globe.
 IHE Delft cooperates with Delft, the water knowledge city, and water related institutes based in Delft.
 The Institute confers fully accredited MSc degrees, and PhD degrees together with partners in the Netherlands.
 Since 1957 the Institute has provided graduate education to more than 23,000 water professionals from over 190 countries, and is a flagship institute in the UN-Water family.

-Since its inception in 1957, the Institute has provided postgraduate education to numerous professionals (engineers and scientists) almost entirely from developing/transitional countries.
-It has also graduated over 100 PhD candidates and executed numerous research and capacity development projects throughout the world.
-Many of the alumni have reached senior positions in their home countries upon return, and remain key links in the global water network.